-DO NOT WRITE IN CAPS…EVER!
-Just don’t.
-It will create the wrong kind of unnecessary urgency that will trigger readers to click delete instead.
+DO NOT WRITE IN CAPS: This will create the wrong kind of unnecessary urgency that will trigger readers to click delete instead.

 Avoid false promises: Do not lie.
 If you think of a clever subject line, but you can’t deliver what you’re promising, then don’t use it.

 Don’t overuse punctuation!!!???: One question mark will serve your purpose.